katafrakt/difftastic-elixir/README.md

 ## Usage

 This library relies on Difftastic being installed on your machine.
 It won't download or install it for you (unlike the Ruby counterpart).
-Refer to your sysstem or distribution package manager to see how to install it.
+Refer to your system or distribution package manager to see how to install it.
 Tested examples:

 * In Arch Linux: `pacman -S difftastic`
 * In MacOS: `brew install difftastic`